jamesedra/Engine-0/README.md

 # Engine-0
-This is an OpenGL graphics engine made for learning how graphics engines can be built and structured.
+This is an OpenGL ECS graphics engine for learning how graphics engines can be built and structured.

 ![cover](https://github.com/user-attachments/assets/c66d94d6-789a-4c7e-b344-a765250ad3c4)